mhatzl/mantra-wiki/5-Requirements/5-REQ-filter.md

 Most projects already use `.gitignore` files to exclude those files and folders.
 Therefore, mantra must adhere to settings of a `.gitignore` file that is found in the current or parent directories of a repository.
 Additionally, mantra must offer `.ignore` files to specify files and folders that must be ignored in addition to the `.gitignore` file.

-**Note:** All `dot-files` are also ignored by default except `.github` and `.gitlab` folders, to ignore mostly editor specific settings.
+Besides `.ignore`, it must also be possible to use `.mantraignore` files to be more strict with ignores for mantra.

+**Note:** The `.git` folder is always ignored, because it cannot hold valid references.

 Created in response to [issue #19](https://github.com/mhatzl/mantra/issues/19).